algit123/Finding-A-suspect/README.md

 # Finding the suspect

-### Note: For ful details on this project, including code and outputs, please consult the Colab Notebook available in the current repository
+#### Note:  For full details on this project, including code and outputs, please consult the Colab Notebook available in the current repository

 ## Project background and rationale

 <a href="https://en.wikipedia.org/wiki/Facial_composite">Facial composites</a> are widely used in forensics to generate the images of suspects.
 Because victims or witnesses usually aren't good at drawing, computer-aided generation is applied to reconstruct the face of the attacker(s).
 One of the most commonly used techniques is Evolutionary Systems that compose the final face from many predefined parts.